cbrown5/seabird-block-game/README.md

 Two educational games about marine ecosystems:

-1. **🐦 Seabird Foraging Game** - A puzzle game about seabird ecology and parental care
+1. **🐦 [Seabird Foraging Game](https://www.seascapemodels.org/seabird-block-game)** - A puzzle game about seabird ecology and parental care
-2. **🐟 Ocean Survival Game** - An action-survival game about larval fish avoiding predators
+2. **🐟 [Ocean Survival Game](https://www.seascapemodels.org/seabird-block-game/ocean-game)** - An action-survival game about larval fish avoiding predators

+## TODO, improvements

+Seabird game - add levels (with increasing boats or reducing port distance) and rewards when level completed.
+Make it a bit easier at the start
+Ocean survival game - Predator dynamcis need work, they are not chasing the fish.
+Larval fish should be more spread out as well.
+Add sounds and levels.

 ## Games